Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/02_fastqc.md

         }
         ```

-        `.splitCsv` takes the path from `.fromPath` and reads the header and data line as a tuple.
+        `.splitCsv` takes the path from the `.fromPath` operator and reads the header and data line as key-value pairs.
-        Each element in the tuple is named by the header in the correspoding column in the samplesheet:
+        The result is similar to a tuple, except each element has a key from the header row and the value from the corresponding column and row in the samplesheet:

         ```console title="Output"
         Launching `main.nf` [tiny_yonath] DSL2 - revision: 22c2c9d28f
         [de/fef8c4] INDEX | 1 of 1, cached: 1 ✔
         [sample:gut, fastq_1:data/ggal/gut_1.fq, fastq_2:data/ggal/gut_2.fq]
         ```

-        The `.map` step takes that tuple and formats it into the tuple that is emitted by `reads_in`.
+        Each of the elements can be accessed by its key value.
+Our `.map` operator does exactly this (e.g. `row.sample` and `row.fastq_1`) and formats it into the final tuple that is stored as `reads_in` and passed to `FASTQC`.

     Before proceeding, ensure to *un*comment the `.map` and `FASTQC` lines, and remove `.view()`.